General Technician Workshops

 male or female

 Qualifications you need

-3 GCSE/SCEs at Grade C/2 minimum or equivalent in English language, maths and an approved science/technology-based subject.
-This role requires a physics based science subject.
+3 GCSE/SCEs at Grade C/2 minimum or 3 SNEs at Grade 5 or equivalent, in English Language, Maths and an approved science/technology-based subject.
+This role requires a Physics based science subject.
 Please check by reading this document (opens in a new window).

 Qualifications you can gain